yverdon/geocity/docs/OAuth2_access_api.md

 ## Register an extern app

+If you aren't logged, the link will ask you to login, if you're already logged, be sure to be logged with the account who has the permission to see the `/rest/permits`.

 - Go to : <http://localhost:9095/oauth/applications/register/>
   - Name : `${YOUR_APP_NAME}`
   - Cliend id -> **Keep it**, you will need it later